phlex-ruby/phlex.fun/sgml/whitespace.md

+---
+title: Inserting whitespace in Phlex HTML and SVG DSLs
+---

 # Whitespace

 Phlex doesn’t render any whitespace around elements by default, but sometimes you need whitespace around inline elements so they can wrap.
 For this, you can use the `whitespace` method, which outputs a single space character.